Kahreena/my-projects/README.md

 Stock Processor Project:
 A school project that reads an existing file, Stock txt.file, and projects that txt.file into a Java Interface for the user to read.

+Earthquake Data Project:
+A project that maps global datasets using the dataset eq_1_day_m1.json found from https://earthquake.usgs.gov/earthquakes/feed.
+This project was with the help of the book Python Crash Course by Eric Matthes.
+This project lists of all the Earthquakes from the dataset provided and extracts points such as magnitude, location, longitude, latitude, etc. This project also creates a visualization of the World Map and sets the subplots onto the map.